run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >  * `nodeport`
 >  * `external-url`
 >
-> This flag can be used both in the old format and the new format.
-You cannot mix the formats.
-See the following examples:
+> This flag can be used both in the standard format which uses command flag for all the options.
 >
->OLD FORMAT: (still works)
+> For example:
 >
->`runai submit test-jup -p team-a -i gcr.io/run-ai-demo/jupyter-tensorboard --service-type external-url --port 8888`
+> `runai submit test-jup -p team-a -i gcr.io/run-ai-demo/jupyter-tensorboard --service-type external-url --port 8888`
 >
->`runai submit test-np -p team-a -i ubuntu --service-type nodeport --port 30000:7070`
+> `runai submit test-np -p team-a -i ubuntu --service-type nodeport --port 30000:7070`
 >
->---
+> However, you can also use the newer format, where the options are listed in CSV style using multiple instances of the same option and commas to seperate the values for them.
 >
->NEW FORMAT:
+> For example:
 >
 >`runai submit test-np -p team-a -i ubuntu --service-type nodeport,port=30000:7070 --service-type external-url,port=88880`
 >